Road Trip on Route 66 from Seligman to Kingman, Arizona

 Quiet scene along Route 66 between Seligman and Kingman, Arizona

 Peach Springs, ArizonaPeach Springs has a population of 1,090 residents and serves as the administrative headquarters of the Hualapai people.
 It is located on the Hualapai Reservation.
 Also of interest to travelers is the Hualapai Lodge located in Peach Springs.
-Seen below is the sign at the Historic Route 66 Park in Peach Springs.
+Seen to the right is the sign at the Historic Route 66 Park in Peach Springs.
+The nearby Grand Canyon Caverns Inn offers a variety of lodging, a restaurant, cavern tours, trips to Supai and the waterfalls as well as RV parking/camping. |

 |